srozemuller/rozemuller_blog/content/blog/2021-12-03-distribute-onedrive-with-winget-and-onedrive-best-practices-automated/index.md

 A new way of installing applications is using the [Windows Package Manager](https://docs.microsoft.com/en-us/windows/package-manager/).
 Windows Package Manager is a CLI package installation tool, aka Winget.
 Winget is used for installing applications on Windows 10 and Windows 11.
 For installing OneDrive I also use this new way of application distribution.

-To deploy OneDrive as a Win32 application in Microsoft Endpoint Manager I used the commands below.
+To deploy OneDrive as a Win32 application in Microsoft Intune I used the commands below.
 I use the updated [IntuneWin32App PowerShell module](https://github.com/srozemuller/IntuneWin32App/tree/clientsecret-login-option) to log in with a service principal.
 Second, I created a PowerShell file.
 This file is used for configuring a Win32 application in MEM.

 I created a manifest file and stored it in my repository.
 About the intunewinfile, I created a general executable that is used with any manifest file.
 So, I did not create a specific file for OneDrive only.
 At last, I run the PowerShell script with these parameters.